 Berenberg Bank Raises NMC Health (NMC) Price Target to GBX 4,600

-NMC Health (LON:NMC) had its price target lifted by Berenberg Bank from GBX 4,000 ($55.26) to GBX 4,600 ($63.55) in a research note issued to investors on Friday.
-They currently have a buy rating on the stock.
+NMC Health (LON:NMC) had its price target upped by equities research analysts at Berenberg Bank from GBX 4,000 ($55.26) to GBX 4,600 ($63.55) in a research report issued on Friday, March 23rd.
+The firm presently has a “buy” rating on the stock.
+Berenberg Bank’s price target would suggest a potential upside of 35.29% from the company’s previous close.

-A number of other analysts have also issued reports on NMC.
-JPMorgan Chase & Co. lowered NMC Health to a neutral rating and boosted their target price for the company from GBX 2,730 ($37.72) to GBX 3,270 ($45.18) in a research report on Wednesday, January 24th.
-Jefferies Group reissued a hold rating and issued a GBX 3,085 ($42.62) target price on shares of NMC Health in a research report on Wednesday, January 17th.
-Finally, Barclays assumed coverage on NMC Health in a research report on Friday, February 2nd.
-They issued an overweight rating and a GBX 4,100 ($56.65) target price on the stock.
-Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and a consensus target price of GBX 3,497 ($48.31).
+Other equities analysts have also recently issued research reports about the company.
+Jefferies Group reaffirmed a “hold” rating and set a GBX 3,085 ($42.62) target price on shares of NMC Health in a research note on Wednesday, January 17th.
+JPMorgan Chase cut NMC Health to a “neutral” rating and lifted their target price for the company from GBX 2,730 ($37.72) to GBX 3,270 ($45.18) in a research note on Wednesday, January 24th.
+Finally, Barclays started coverage on NMC Health in a research note on Friday, February 2nd.
+They set an “overweight” rating and a GBX 4,100 ($56.65) target price on the stock.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of GBX 3,497 ($48.31).

-TRADEMARK VIOLATION WARNING: This piece was originally published by Macon Daily and is owned by of Macon Daily.
-If you are viewing this piece on another site, it was illegally copied and republished in violation of US & international copyright law.
-The legal version of this piece can be read at https://macondaily.com/2018/03/27/berenberg-bank-raises-nmc-health-nmc-price-target-to-gbx-4600.html.
+COPYRIGHT VIOLATION NOTICE: This piece of content was published by Macon Daily and is the property of of Macon Daily.
+If you are reading this piece of content on another site, it was illegally copied and republished in violation of U.S. & international copyright and trademark laws.
+The legal version of this piece of content can be accessed at https://macondaily.com/2018/04/03/berenberg-bank-raises-nmc-health-nmc-price-target-to-gbx-4600-updated.html.

 NMC Health Company Profile